 Simulating AI is going to be one of the most important tasks for quantum computers.
 The massive memory of the latest supercomputers can assist in simulating human intelligence.
 According to experts, conventional chips which are optimized to solve AI algorithms may be more useful than qubits, in developing AI.

 When can we see quantum computers in action?

 It has always been seen that any new technology takes time to makes its presence felt.
-It might take just two to three years, or it make take more than a decade.
-Firms like Google, IBM, Rigetti and D-Wave are separately making a lot of progress into turning quantum computers a reality.
+It might take just two to three years, or it takes more than a decade.
+Firms like Google, IBM, Righetti, and D-Wave are separately making a lot of progress into turning quantum computers a reality.